-OTHER WERE THERE ANY 3.
-NOTABLE CHANGES TO PORTFOLIO THE THE LAST 3 MONTHS?
+3. WERE THERE ANY OTHER NOTABLE CHANGES TO THE PORTFOLIO OVER THE LAST 3 MONTHS?

-As we transition through phase 3 of the bear market, the primary change in the portfolio complexion has been and will be to add to quality growth (generally tech-focused and energy/transportation revolution enablers) longs and to scale up secularly declining, economically sensitive (generally cyclical/ value) short positions.
-Interest rates appear to be in the process of topping, which is typical during this phase transition.
+As we transition through phase 3 of the bear market, the primary change in the portfolio complexion has been and will be to add to quality growth (generally tech-focused and energy/transportation revolution enablers) longs, and to scale up secularly declining, interest rate sensitive (require capital market access) short positions.
 Overall, we remain cautious to neutral on the overall market - but increasingly excited about both our long and short universes.
-Many of the names in our long universe are down -50-90%+ from their peak, providing very attractive entry points into the next decade's winners.
-While the short universe, primarily composed of legacy businesses set to go away, has held up much better and outperformed the overall market.
-As growth slows and interest rates peak, we expect this dynamic to flip in our favour.
+Many of the names in our long universe are down ~50%+ from their peak, providing very attractive entry points into the next decade's winners.

+While the short universe, primarily composed of legacy businesses set to go away, likely declines at an accelerated rate in this next downturn.
 During this phase, we also tend to see large dislocations in small cap as well as cyclical businesses (e.g. battery materials and commodities) - as investors crowd into larger cap, liquid names.
-This time appears no different, and we are beginning to see unique opportunities as we move down cap.
+This time appears no different, and we are beginning to see unique opportunities as we move down cap and look at materials names pricing in a recession.